Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md

-# Your application embeds Finch Connect
+# Your Application Embeds Finch Connect

 In this method of integration, your can embed Finch Connect into your application using a Finch SDK so your user remains on your application.
 The authorization flow will consist of four steps—
 1. **Open Finch Connect—** Your application uses a Finch SDK to launch Connect and initiate the authorization flow for your user.